FrameMuse/class-mixin-instance/README.md

 Though it still looks readable - `class User extends mixin(Person, Profile) { }`.

 There is an alternative [`ts-mixer`](http://npmjs.com/package/ts-mixer), but this library tries to achive more native feeling, like `mixin` is actually a part of JavaScript/TypeScript.
+This library includes only one method `mixin`, the rest is done via plain JavaScript.

 ## Install